frconor-ebook/meditations/_posts/2025-02-10-the-priestly-society-of-the-holy-cross.md

 "Like living stones, let yourself be built into a spiritual house, to be a holy priesthood, to offer spiritual sacrifices acceptable to God through Jesus Christ" (1 Pet.
-2:5), as we are told in the letter of Saint Peter.
+2:5), we are told in the letter of Saint Peter.
 Today is the anniversary of the founding of the Priestly Society of the Holy Cross.

 St. Josemaría was a diocesan priest.
 He had great love for all diocesan priests and all priests, but he particularly wanted to do something, and